The ENCALS meeting 2018 will be hosted in Oxford from Wednesday 20 to Friday 22nd of June.

 - The Thierry Latran meeting for researchers upon invitation in the Said Business school on Tuesday June 19th 2018

-Posters should be printed size A0 PORTRAIT or max.
-95 cm (width) by 140 cm (height).
+Posters should be printed size A0 PORTRAIT.
 Please note that landscape posters will not fit on the posterboards.
 Materials to fix the poster (double stick tape) to the posterboard will be provided at the registration desk.
-Please stand by your poster during your poster session in the programme.
+Please stand by your poster during your poster session in the program.

 All posters with a PhD student as first & presenting author will be reviewed by members of the award committee for the PhD poster award.
 Therefore, all PhD students presenting a poster are requested to attend the PhD poster award session at the last day of the conference.